serverless/blog/posts/2017-11-27-ultimate-list-serverless-announcements-reinvent.md

 **Why it matters:** Like concurrency but hate Node?
 A typed language without Java?
 Boom - Golang arrives on Lambda.

-__Note__: This is a pre-release and won't be available for a few weeks yet.
-Patience you must have, my young Padawan.
+**Use it now!**: Here's a template and walkthrough for [using Golang with Lambda via the Serverless Framework](https://serverless.com/blog/framework-example-golang-lambda-support/).

 # 3GB Memory